edu-sharing/php-auth-plugin/Readme.md

 ## Pre-Requisites
-Every 3rd party system will need to registered in edu-sharing first.
+Every 3rd party system will need to registered in edu-sharing first. edu-sharing 6.0 or greater must be used in order to make use of this library.

 To register systems, login in your edu-sharing as an administrator, switch to Admin-Tools -> Remote-Systems